SpisTresci/scrooge/docs/configuration/configuration.rst

     external_id
-        is an *id* of product which *Store* uses in own database to identify specific product (name of product is not the best candidate for being a unique identifier, because there can be multiple products with the same name). name
+        is an *id* of product which *Store* uses in own database to identify specific product (name of product is not the best candidate for being a unique identifier, because there can be multiple products with the same name). name (default='')
         Because products have to be presented somehow to users, that is why we need something like *name* for each product.

+        If xpath will not be properly resolved, default value will be used.

-    price
+    price (default=Decimal('0.00'))
         Each product should have own price.
-If some store distributes also some product for free, you can always set default value for price to `0`.
+If xpath will not be properly resolved, default value will be used.

+        If xpath will not be properly resolved, default value will be used.

-    url
+    url (default='')
         We assume, that each product has own url, where you can find details about it.

+        If xpath will not be properly resolved, default value will be used.

 Additional XML Data Fields
     .. image:: images/datasource_additional_xmldatafields.png

-    The great news is that you can store any data about products in the database! :) The only thing which you have to do to is provide the *name* for the property, information how to extract value of this property from XML document (by *xpath*), and default value for property in case if some products will not have matadata for this specific field.
+    The great news is that you can store any data about offers/products in the database! :) The only thing which you have to do to is provide the *name* for the property and information how to extract value of this property from XML document (by *xpath*)

     For example, to store information about *size* of product in your database, just create new field with name *size* (or 'dimensions' if you prefer - name of property do not have to be exactly the same as it is in XML document of specific store).
 You will be able to fetch all additional data stored in database via API.